stryker-mutator/stryker-js/docs/incremental.md

 ## Interrupted runs

-If a mutation testing run is interrupted (for example by pressing CTRL+C), StrykerJS saves the partial results collected so far to the incremental report file.
-This means the next incremental run can pick up where the interrupted run left off, instead of having to redo the work from the interrupted run.
+If a mutation testing run is interrupted or crashes (for example by pressing CTRL+C, or a canceled CI job), StrykerJS saves the mutant results completed so far.
+The next incremental run can pick up where the interrupted run left off, instead of having to redo that work.

+While a run is in progress, StrykerJS writes a pending directory next to [`incrementalFile`](./configuration.md#incrementalfile-string) (for the default path: `reports/stryker-incremental.pending/`).
+Gitignore it like the incremental report. `stryker init` adds `reports/stryker-incremental.*` to `.gitignore` for the default path.

 ## Limitations